Ljuba (given name)

 Ljuba is a Slavic given name.
 In the Serbian language, it is best known as a masculine name, cognate to Ljubomir or Ljubo.
-In other Slavic languages it's more often a feminine name (Czech, Bulgarian, Macedonian), cognate to Lyubov, and also spelled Lyuba (Bulgarian Люба), Luba (Ukrainian and Russian Люба; Czech, Polish), Ľuba (Slovak).
+In other Slavic languages it's more often a feminine name Ljubica in (Serbian, Czech, Bulgarian, Macedonian), cognate to Lyubov, and also spelled Lyuba (Bulgarian Люба), Luba (Ukrainian and Russian Люба; Czech, Polish), Ľuba (Slovak).

 The masculine name may refer to: